 Pupils are taught either three or four hours of English per week depending on their learning pathway at KS4.
 All pupils sit two GCSE qualifications at the end of Year 11 in both Language and Literature.

 We follow the EDEXCEL GCSE for English Language and Literature.
-At the moment, we are teaching two different specifications due to the changes in the exams system for English.
 For further information about the courses and set texts please see the course overview for KS4